 - Foster dialogue between the relevant Group officials and representatives of States, civil society and the EITI;

 - Participate in the efforts of the EITI Board;

-- Promote this initiative among the States in which it operates and, more generally, whenever it has the opportunity.
+- Promote the EITI and its principles among the States in which it operates and, more generally, whenever it has the opportunity;

 The initiative is consistently recognised by the G8 (it became a focal point of the 2013 Lough Erne Summit) and the G20 also confirmed its support in this regard (Saint Petersburg in 2013).

 The EITI has the advantage of being a voluntary, win-win initiative.